-Methods: A purposive sample of adolescents aged 14-17 years was recruited in seven European countries (Greece, Spain, Poland, Germany, Romania, Netherlands and Iceland) and was administered the Internet Addiction Test (IAT; Young, 1998).
-In-depth interviews were subsequently conducted resulting in a final sample of 124 adolescents showing signs of Internet addictive behaviour (score \geq 30 points in IAT).
-Interviews were audiotaped, transcribed verbatim and analyzed with the step-wise full version of Grounded Theory approach (Strauss & Corbin, 1990; 1998).
-Interviewing and initial (open) coding were conducted in each country by the local consortium partners, while subsequent levels of analyses were performed by the two coordinating partners (Germany and Greece).
+A purposive sample of 124 adolescents aged 14-17 years was recruited in seven European countries: Greece, Spain, Poland, Germany, Romania, the Netherlands and Iceland.
+Participation in the study was limited to adolescents reporting signs of IAB based on the Internet Addiction Test (IAT; Young, 1998; score>30 points).
+In-depth individual interviews were audiotaped, transcribed verbatim and analysed with the 3-step version of Grounded Theory (Strauss & Corbin, 1990; 1998).
+Interviewing and initial (open) coding were conducted locally, while subsequent levels of analyses were performed by the two coordinating partners (Germany and Greece).